 Ensuring home safety and longevity

 Understanding the nuances of homeowners insurance coverage for mold is essential for every homeowner.
-Mold infestations can lead to health risks and costly structural damage, making it crucial to be aware of when insurance can come to the rescue.
+A mold infestation can lead to health risks and costly structural damage, making it crucial to be aware of when insurance can come to the rescue.
 Being vigilant, documenting any damage, and consulting with your insurance provider can empower you to navigate mold-related issues effectively, ensuring the safety and longevity of your home.

 * We provide this information to help you understand insurance.
 Any coverage is subject to the terms of your policy.
 Please refer to your policy and declaration page for complete coverage details.